YellowJacketLinux/LFS/README.md

 LibreSSL will be installed in such a way as to allow a parallel install of OpenSSL for cases where the OpenSSL API is needed but newer than the OpenSSL API provided by LibreSSL.
+This has been accomplished by renaming the LibreSSL fork of the `openssl` utility to `libressl` and by renaming the associated `openssl.cnf` file to `libressl.cnf`.

 LibreSSL is licensed under the OpenSSL license which is not considered to be compatible with the GPL licenses however there is a system library